Expensent

 5. Category C — SmartScan extracted the wrong data

 Symptom: SmartScan finished, the expense has values, but the amount, date, merchant, or currency is wrong.
-This is the “15% failure rate” Expensify's own blog admits to.
 The fix is always the same — edit it manually — but understanding why it got it wrong helps you choose better receipts going forward.

 Amount picked up the tip line, not the total